petrelharp/pyslim/docs/overview.md

 and vice-versa.

-Finally, this explains why vacant nodes must be included in the tree sequence: in the presence of autosomes, every diploid individual needs two nodes, but for an individual that has less than two copies of a given chromosome, some of those nodes will not represent an actual chromosome copy.
+Finally, this explains why vacant nodes must be included in the tree sequence: in the presence of diploid autosomes, every diploid individual is allocated two nodes, but for an individual that has less than two copies of a given chromosome, some of those nodes will not represent an actual chromosome copy.
 Those are "vacant", as described above.